Driving examiner (United Kingdom): Recruitment, selection and training

 The DVSA recruits driving examiners by national campaign as and when it needs more.

 A prospective driving examiner must have held a full car licence for more than four years with no more than three penalty points on it at the time of application.
 If the candidate is successful at the application form stage, he/she will be asked to take an online situational judgement test; if successful here, he/she will be invited for a Role Play Assessment at a regional training centre.
 If the candidate passes this, he/she will then be invited to take a driving assessment.
 The driving assessment involves a drive over a specially chosen route of about 20 to 25 miles.
 It will usually involve both urban and rural areas and will include driving on a dual carriageway and motorway (if within local area).
 Candidates are expected to drive at a speed consistent with the road and traffic conditions.
 Assessment drives are graded bronze-silver-gold.

 If the candidate passes and if there is a vacant post in a location at which he/she is able to work, then only at this stage will he/she be employed.
 The new examiner spends one day at the test centre at which he/she will be employed, then four to six weeks at one of the regional training centres, which are located around the country.
 This used to be within the DVSA's former training and development centre in Cardington.
 As part of the training course, the candidate is expected to retake the theory and hazard perception tests.
 These are the same as the 'L' tests but with higher scores needed to pass.
 After passing the course the candidate will be appointed as a DE and assigned to a test centre.
-A 6 month probation period then applys wherein the candidate must maintain a certain standard.
+A 6 month probation period then applies wherein the candidate must maintain a certain standard.